Canopic jar: Religious significance

-Variations in Archaeological Evidence
+Variations in archaeological evidence

 Didibastet

 In 2020, various news articles announced that excavations at Saqqara showed that a woman called Didibastet, whose 2,600-year-old undisturbed tomb was discovered behind a stone wall, was entombed with six canopic jars instead of the traditional four.
 A CT scan revealed that the jars contain human tissue, suggesting that the addition of extra canopic jars during Didibastet's mummification was possibly the result of a specific request.'

-Canopic Jar Repairs
+Canopic jar repairs

-Old Kingdom canopic jars from the fifth dynasty showed evidence of damage and subsequent repairs were made to the structure of the vessels at some point in antiquity.
+Old Kingdom canopic jars from the fifth dynasty showed evidence of damage, and subsequent repairs were made to the structure of the vessels at some point in antiquity.
 Gypsum or plaster materials were used to mend the damage and patch breaks.
 Despite showing obvious signs of wear and repair, these canopic jars were still entombed with the mummy.

-Research and Study
+Research and study

 Because of the uniqueness of their contents, canopic jars are of particular interest to scientists and bioarchaeologists.
 They present a unique opportunity to study the biology of ancient Egyptians.
-Particular interest has focused on the possibility of pathogen research from visceral remains, although many challenges exist making extensive research difficult to pursue.
+Particular interest has focused on the possibility of pathogen research from visceral remains, although many challenges exist, making extensive research difficult to pursue.

-DNA Analysis
+DNA analysis

 Research has been conducted into the feasibility of DNA analysis of visceral contents of canopic jars.
 Researchers have hoped to find more information on pathogens or diseases that may have been prevalent in ancient Egypt.
 Such studies have generally been unsuccessful due to a substantial lack of viable DNA.

-Imaging Studies
+Imaging studies

 Imaging studies have been conducted on canopic jars, including CT scans, MRI, and X-ray scans to better view and understand the process of mummification in relation to the organs removed and the possible medical information to be learned from the viscera stored in canopic jars.